monimoyd/P2_S9/README.md

 train method of T3D class is used for trainig T3D algorithm.
 This is the main method for training Flowchart for train method of T3D is as below:
 ![T3D train](/T3D.Train.png)

+## Step4: Sample from Replay Buffer

+In this step a list of transtions of lenght batch size are randomly selected from experience replay and are converted to tensor

+## Step5:
+Using the actor target network, given a  next state s', next action a' is determined

+## Step6:
+Gaussian noise is added to next action a'.

+We add Gaussian noise to this next action a' and we clamp it in a range of values supported by the environment